Palmera cattle: History

 The Palmera was brought to La Palma by European settlers in the fifteenth century.
 It is thought to derive from the Rubia Gallega breed of Galicia, in north-western Spain.
 It is a triple-purpose breed, well adapted to the mountainous conditions of the island.
 Following the mechanisation of agriculture in the second half of the twentieth century, demand for draught animals fell sharply; there was also competition from imported beef and dairy stock.
 In 1991 the population was reported to be 172 head.

 The Palmera was classified among the breeds "at risk of extinction" by the Ministerio de Agricultura, Alimentación y Medio Ambiente, the Spanish ministry of agriculture, on 7 November 1997.
 A breeders' association, the Asociación Nacional de Criadores de Ganado Vacuno de Raza Palmera, was formed in 1999, and the Palmera breed received official recognition on 13 August 2001.
 At the end of 2014 the total population was recorded as 596, of which 417 were female and 179 male.
 A continuing threat to the survival of the breed is the progressive depopulation of rural areas and the movement, particularly of young people, to urban areas.

 Use and management

-The Palmera is traditionally a triple-purpose breed, used as a draught animal and for milk and meat production; today it raised mainly for beef.
+The Palmera is traditionally a triple-purpose breed, used as a draught animal and for milk and meat production; today it is raised mainly for beef.
 Many are kept as show animals, either to be shown at agricultural fairs or to participate in the traditional rural sport of arrastre de piedra, stone-dragging.